Skip to content

 Argument Description Data Type Required

-DEVICE_ID Device id string True
+DEVICE_ID The storage device id. string True

-Gets the node's information
+Gets the node's information.

-Gets the node's information
+Gets the node's information.

 sbctl storage-node info